Book Your Own Curling Event

 Thank you for your interest in curling.
 Denver Curling offers corporate and private instructional sessions that will provide your group with a unique and entertaining experience.
 Our events book quickly and well in advance.

-We are currently fully booked for our 2022-23 season.
-If you are interested in booking an event for Fall 2023, or getting on the notification list, please complete our Corporate Events: Inquiry and Booking Form.
+We are currently fully booked for our 2023 season.
+If you are interested in booking an event for Spring 2024, or getting on the notification list, please complete our Corporate Events: Inquiry and Booking Form.

 Our curling events will provide your group with an introduction to curling and aim to engage participants in all aspects of the game.
 Typical sessions are structured as ½ hour of on-ice instruction, 1½ hours of game play, and one hour social time.
 Requests for longer events can be arranged with our event coordinator.